carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 When we are dealing with categorical data, factors are the way to go.

-> ## Exercise 1: Types and structures fo data
+> ## Exercise 1: Types and structures of data
 >
-> Which type of data are in each of the next three vectors?:
+> Which type of data is present in each of the next vectors?:
 >
 > `ej1 <- c("34","147","26+7i")`
 >